Skip to content

 Pre-filter long agent trajectories with pattern matching and seed an investigator LLM with a test-report-derived preliminary diagnosis so long-context attention concentrates on failure-relevant spans.

-The technique applies when a coding agent has already failed a repository-scale task, the trajectory is long and noisy, and a structured test-failure report exists.
-Two pre-filters wrap the investigator LLM: a pattern-matching noise filter that strips redundant program structure and verbose code context, and a preliminary diagnosis module that converts the test-failure report into prior hypotheses the investigator consults before traversing the trajectory (TrajAudit, arxiv 2605.26563).
+Two pre-filters wrap the investigator LLM after a coding agent has failed a repository-scale task: a pattern-matching noise filter that strips redundant program structure and verbose code context, and a preliminary diagnosis module that converts the test-failure report into prior hypotheses the investigator consults before traversing the trajectory (TrajAudit, arxiv 2605.26563).

 Confirm all three conditions before adopting:

 • Trajectory length exceeds the investigator's effective long-context budget.
-TrajAudit targets repository-level coding-agent runs whose trajectories are "very long, while long-context reasoning remains a known weakness of LLMs" (arxiv 2605.26563).
-Short trajectories that already fit comfortably in the investigator's window do not benefit — the filter adds latency without recall improvement.
+TrajAudit targets repository-level runs whose trajectories are "very long, while long-context reasoning remains a known weakness of LLMs" (arxiv 2605.26563).
+Short trajectories that already fit the window do not benefit — the filter adds latency, not recall.

 • A structured test-failure report exists.
-The preliminary diagnosis module is seeded from the test-failure artifact; without one, the investigator has no prior to anchor on and the second pre-filter contributes nothing (arxiv 2605.26563).
+The preliminary diagnosis is seeded from the test-failure artifact; without one, the investigator has no prior to anchor on (arxiv 2605.26563).

 • Trajectory noise is dominated by predictable patterns.
-Pattern matching only removes failure-irrelevant content when "redundant program structure and verbose code context" actually compose the bulk of trajectory tokens (arxiv 2605.26563).
-Trajectories whose noise is heterogeneous or context-dependent leave the filter with little to cut.
+Pattern matching only helps when "redundant program structure and verbose code context" compose the bulk of trajectory tokens (arxiv 2605.26563).
+Heterogeneous or context-dependent noise leaves the filter little to cut.

 If any condition is missing, fall back to agent debugging for the four-mode taxonomy, or trajectory decomposition when the goal is per-stage grading rather than root-cause localization.